 Besides it being meaningful to experience Israel as part of becoming a bar or bat mitzva, friends and family can explore and enjoy the sites and nature of Israel and feel the connection between the Torah reading and the land.
 As Reb Shlomo Carlebach used to say, “The Torah is a commentary on the world and the world is a commentary on the Torah”.

-Not every guide is able to make all the arrangements necessary for a bar or bat mitzva celebration in Israel – provide a Sefer Torah, ensure a minyan, take professional photographs, arrange the prayer service, do the guiding that makes Israel part of the experience.
-I work closely with Bonna Devora Haberman, one of the original organizers of Women of the Wall, a gifted educator, scholar and mentor who will lead the service together with the bat mitzva.
-We would be happy to arrange your bat mitzva in Israel, just contact us.
+Not every guide is able to make all the arrangements necessary for a bar or bat mitzva celebration in Israel – provide a Sefer Torah, ensure a minyan, take professional photographs, arrange the prayer service, do the guiding that makes Israel an integral part of the experience.
+I used to work closely with Bonna Devora Haberman z”l, one of the original organizers of Women of the Wall, a gifted educator, scholar and mentor who lead the service together with your daughter or son.
+I would be happy to help you arrange your bat/bar mitzva in Israel, just contact me.

 Here are some of the photos that I took at Rachel’s bat mitzva in the summer.